image for Approaches to Learning

 Demonstrate eagerness to find out more about other people, discover new things in their environment, and talk about these things with others.

-Choose to participate in a wide variety of activities and demonstrate willingness to try new experiences.
+Choose to participate in a wide assortment of activities and demonstrate willingness to try new experiences.

 Demonstrate interest in mastering new skills (writing name, riding a bike, dancing, building skills).